Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Background

 Synonymously referred to as a \emph{randomization}, an \emph{allocation} or an \emph{assignment} is a vector $\w = \bracks{w_1, \ldots, w_n}^\top$ whose entries indicate whether the subject received $T$ (coded as +1) or $C$ (coded as -1) and thus this vector must be an element in $\braces{-1,+1}^n$.

-The goals of such experiments are to estimate and test a population average treatment effect (PATE) denoted $2\betaT$ where (the multiplicative factor of 2 would not be present if $\w$ was coded with 0 and 1).
+The goals of such experiments are to estimate and test a population average treatment effect (PATE) denoted $2\betaT$ (where the multiplicative factor of 2 would not be present if $\w$ was coded with 0 and 1).

 After the sample is provided, the only degree of control the experimenter has is to choose the entries of $\w$.
-This choice of division of the $n$ subjects to the two arms we term a \emph{design}, \emph{strategy}, \emph{algorithm}, \emph{method} or \emph{procedure} and denote it as the random variable $W \sim \prob{\w}$, a generalized multivariate Bernoulli mass function, and support $\allocspace$, termed the \emph{allocation space}.
-If all realizations satisfy $\w^\top \onevec_n = 0$, i.e. all of the assignments feature an equal number of subjects assigned to the treatment group and the control group, $n/2$, we term $W$ a \emph{forced balance procedure} following \citet[Chapter 3.3]{Rosenberger2016}.
+The process that results in the choices of such allocations of the $n$ subjects to the two arms is termed synonymously as an \emph{experimental design} (or just \emph{design}), a \emph{strategy}, an \emph{algorithm}, a \emph{method} or a \emph{procedure}.
+The design essentially is a generalized multivariate Bernoulli random variable denoted $W$ with mass function denoted $\prob{\w}$, variance denoted $\bSigmaw$ and support denoted $\allocspace$ and synonymously termed the \emph{allocation space}.
+If all realizations satisfy $\w^\top \onevec_n = 0$, i.e. all of the assignments feature an equal number of subjects assigned to the treatment group and the control group, $n/2$, we term $W$ a \emph{forced balance procedure} \citep[Chapter 3.3]{Rosenberger2016}.

+The question then becomes: what is the optimal design strategy?
+Regardless of how optimality is defined on whichever criterion, this is an impossible question to answer.
+The multivariate Bernoulli random variable has $2^n - 1$ parameters \citep[Section 2.3]{Teugels1990}.
+Finding the optimal design is tantamount to solving for exponentially many parameters in $n$ using only the $n$ observations, a hopelessly unidentifiable task.
+Thus all \qu{optimal} designs will fundamentally be heuristics.

-The question then becomes: what is the best design strategy?
-This has been debated for over 100 years with loosely two main camps: those that optimize assignments and those that randomize assignments.
-The latter, first advocated by \citet{Fisher1925}, has prevailed, certainly in the context of causal inference and clinical trials.
-We show here that the design being \qu{best} is dependent on assumptions of the response model, the degree to which observed covariates matter relative to the unobserved covariates and the fundamental assumption of where the randomness comes from.
-Then it depends further on choices: the choice of estimator for $\betaT$ and the choice of metric to gauge optimality.
-There is also the additional concern with how to draw inference which will be different depending on these assumptions and choices.
+The question then becomes: which heuristic design should we employ?
+This has been hotly debated for over 100 years.
+There are loosely two main camps: those that optimize assignments and those that randomize assignments.
+The latter first advocated by \citet{Fisher1925} has prevailed, certainly in the context of causal inference and clinical trials.
+However, the design being \qu{best} is dependent on many choices: